Spelling FAQ

 Yes, and it shouldn't really be necessary.
 It is a bug Apple introduced into their spelling framework which affects ALL external spelling extensions.
 For a full (technical) explanation, see www.nanoant.com/apple/nsspellserver-guilty-of-tearing-my-hair-out

-Happily Apple appear to have fixed this bug with the release of Snow Leopard.
+Happily Apple have fixed this bug with the release of Snow Leopard.

 Q8 What gives you the right to tell me how to spell?
 You're a fraud!